kreslotim/Wall-SLAM/README.md

 ### 3. Problems and Risks

 There were several risks and issues we encountered during the project, primarily related to the management of batteries.
 One significant problem arose from the frequent changing of batteries, which required manipulating multiple components and wires.
-In hindsight, it would have been more advisable to use a lipo battery that offers greater stability and ease of use.
+In hindsight, it would have been more advisable to use a LIPO battery that offers greater stability and ease of use.

 Additionally, a critical mistake was made when we placed the voltage regulator on a very thin layer of double-sided tape directly attached to the battery case, which had metal circles on its surface.
 This design flaw led to a potential short circuit between the six batteries and the voltage regulator when components were pushed against each other.
 This short circuit had the potential to cause severe damage to the entire system and possibly lead to its complete failure or even a fire hazard.